Tumiya/gitrise/README.md

 After testing your changes, open a pull request to merge your branch into the **develop** branch.

-## LICENSE
+## License
 This software is available as open source under the terms of the MIT License.
-A copy of this license is included in the file [LICENSE](https://github.com/azohra/gitrise.sh/blob/feature/upgrade-shell-linter-in-pipeline/LICENSE).
+A copy of this license is included in the file [LICENSE](https://github.com/azohra/gitrise.sh/blob/develop/LICENSE).